Aire-Flo, Armstrong Furnace Error Codes

 9 flashes

+Line voltage polarity incorrect.
 Possible wiring, transformer, or control board failure.
-Professional diagnosis required.
+Book a professional repair.

 On this page: